Top 15 Venture Capital Firms Investing in Finance

 3. Andreessen Horowitz

-- Geographical presence: Menlo Park, California
+- Geographical presence: Headquartered in Menlo Park, California

 - Founded: 2009

-- Portfolio size: Over 1,690 investments and more than 240 exits
+- Portfolio size: 1,693 investments

 You can refer to their website here.